Hey you, it’s time to TREAT YO SHELF

 Here is my current, super cheap, super dusty shelf that desperately needs a makeover.

 STEP 1: Be Inspired by Jonathan

 To Treat my Shelf, I am bringing out my Castile soap, paper towels, gloves, and my duster!
-I want to make sure my shelf knows that he is loved, and that I am sorry for leaving him unattended for all these years.
-By dusting off and cleaning our shelf, we are able to sanitize our workspace, while really seeing what we are working with.
-With our shelf cleaned let’s move on to step two!
+I want to make sure my shelf knows that he is loved and that I am sorry for leaving him unattended for all these years.
+By dusting off and cleaning our shelves, we can sanitize our workspace while really seeing what we are working with.
+With our shelf cleaned, let’s move on to step two!

 STEP 2: Be Inspired by Tan: